 We use Gmsh for generating tetrahedral meshes from surface meshes.
 Gmsh can also be used with the finite-element solver GetDP through ONELAB, although we have not tried it.

 We use, have played with or have considered playing with the following, among many others: 3D Slicer, VisIt, ParaView, CIBC software (Seg3D, ImageVis3D, map3D, etc., from Utah).

-Applications have been developed here for handling bibliographic references and for miscellaneous tasks.
+Applications have been developed here for Hooke-and-Jeeves minimization, handling bibliographic references, and other miscellaneous tasks.

 Libraries developed here include: